AgnesSG/AgnesSG.github.io/_projects/5_house_expansion_sundsvall.markdown

     Original plan.
 Left: basement.
 Centre: ground flood.
 Right: second flood.
 </div>

-New dormers in the existing roof allow the sun to get into the rooms, in addition to providing beautiful views of the forest.
-The sunroom at the back of the house is upgraded to a new terrace with double glass walls allowing for a cosy covered room with an outdoors feeling.
-A new room with a private bathroom and storage/wardrobe provides a new flexible space for guests, hobbies or work.
-This room is located on top of the new covered garage with capacity for up to two cars.
+New dormers in the existing roof allowed the sun to get into the rooms, in addition to providing beautiful views of the forest.
+The sunroom at the back of the house was upgraded to a new terrace with double glazed walls allowing for a cosy covered room with an outdoors feeling.
+A new room with a private bathroom and storage/wardrobe provided a new flexible space for guests, hobbies or work.
+This room was located on top of the new covered garage with capacity for up to two cars.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">